 1. 40% reduction in carbon emissions on project growth levels by 2015, maintaining 2006 levels

-Progress in 2010: We have managed a 13% reduction in emissions compared to 2010 projected growth levels.
+Progress in 2010: Woolworths has managed a 13% reduction in emissions compared to 2010 projected growth levels.
 This is an estimate saving of about 500,000 tonnes of carbon dioxide.

 2. 25% Minimum reduction in carbon emissions per square meter for all new stores compared to existing stores.

-Progress in 2010: Woolworths have now opened 51 green stores with an average reduction in carbon emissions per square meter of 25.08%
+Progress in 2010: Woolworths has now opened 51 green stores with an average reduction in carbon emissions per square meter of 25.08%

 3. 25% Reduction in carbon emissions per carton delivered by Woolworths-owned trucks by 2012

 Progress in 2010: Investment in new prime movers and improved logistics planning and have reduced emissions by 9.4%